 Send a thank-you email within 4-6 hours of every interview.
 Reference one specific topic from your conversation.
 Keep it to 3-4 sentences.
 If you interviewed with multiple people, send individual emails to each person, referencing something unique from your conversation with them.

-If you realized after the interview that you gave an incomplete or subpar answer to a question, the follow-up email is your chance to address it: "After reflecting on your question about X, I realized I should have also mentioned Y, which is directly relevant."
-This turns a weakness into a strength.
+If you realized after the interview that you gave an incomplete answer to a question, the follow-up email is your chance to address it: "After reflecting on your question about X, I realized I should have also mentioned Y, which is directly relevant."

 The Pattern Behind All Five Mistakes